SerezD/ffcv_pytorch_lightning/readme.md

 ### Package

-Once dependencies are installed, it is safe to install package:
+Once dependencies are installed, it is safe to install the package:
 ```
 pip install ffcv_pl
 ```